-Born on January 1, 1966, in Topeka, CAConrad is the author of numerous collections of poetry, including AMANDA PARADISE: Resurrect Extinct Vibration (Wave Books, 2021); While Standing in Line for Death (Wave Books, 2017); ECODEVIANCE: (Soma)tics for the Future Wilderness (Wave Books, 2014); Philip Seymour Hoffman (were you high when you said this?)
-(Worms Press, 2014); A Beautiful Marsupial Afternoon: New (Soma)tics (Wave Books, 2012); and The Book of Frank (Chax Press, 2009), the recipient of the Gil Ott Book Award.
+Born on January 1, 1966, in Topeka, Kansas, CAConrad is the author of numerous collections of poetry, including Listen to the Golden Boomerang Return (Wave Books, 2024), You Don’t Have What It Takes to Be My Nemesis (Penguin UK, 2023), Amanda Paradise: Resurrect Extinct Vibration (Wave Books, 2021); While Standing in Line for Death (Wave Books, 2017); Ecodeviance: (Soma)tics for the Future Wilderness (Wave Books, 2014); Philip Seymour Hoffman (were you high when you said this?)
+(Worms Press, 2014); A Beautiful Marsupial Afternoon: New (Soma)tics (Wave Books, 2012); and The Book of Frank (Wave Books, 2010), recipient of the Gil Ott Book Award.
 They also authored a book of nonfiction essays, Advanced Elvis Course (Soft Skull Press, 2009).

-CAConrad’s honors include fellowships from the Banff Art Center, the Lannan Foundation, MacDowell Colony, Pew Center for Arts & Heritage, the Poetry Foundation, and Ucross Foundation.
-CAConrad conducts lectures and workshops across the country on (Soma)tics and Ecopoetics.
+CAConrad’s honors include a Ruth Lilly Poetry Prize, a PEN Josephine Miles Award, a Creative Capital grant, a Lambda Literary Award, and fellowships from the Banff Art Center, the Lannan Foundation, MacDowell, Pew Center for Arts & Heritage, the Poetry Foundation, and Ucross Foundation.
+CAConrad conducts lectures and workshops on (Soma)tics and Ecopoetics.